ABOUT GOVERNMENT-MANDATED PROJECT LABOR AGREEMENTS ON PUBLIC CONSTRUCTION PROJECTS:

 Conclusion

-The regulations implementing President Obama's pro-PLA Executive Order 13502 has led to increased costs, reduced competition, discrimination, delays, litigation, construction defects and poor local hiring outcomes on billions of dollars of direct federal construction contracts and federally assisted contracts.
-This bad public policy results in taxpayers receiving four schools, roads, bridges and hospitals for the price of five.
+The regulations implementing President Obama's pro-PLA Executive Order 13502 led to increased costs, reduced competition, discrimination, delays, litigation, construction defects and poor local hiring outcomes on billions of dollars of direct federal construction contracts and federally assisted contracts.
+This bad public policy resulted in taxpayers receiving four schools, roads, bridges and hospitals for the price of five.
 Fair and open competition is the only way to ensure taxpayers get the best possible product at the best possible price.
 The Biden administration’s final rule will be even more detrimental to taxpayers and construction industry stakeholders

 To stay up to date on legislative, regulatory and media alerts and developments in our fight against government-mandated PLAs "Like" our Facebook page at Facebook.com/TheTruthAboutPLAs and follow us on Twitter at Twitter.com/TruthAboutPLAs (@TruthAboutPLAs) and https://twitter.com/abcgovaffairs (@ABCGovAffairs).